DrOgres/electric-state/README.md

     - Target token to use Tension on opposed rolls
         - Add tension drop down to roll dialog if no target is selected
     - Target to allow damage to be applied for attacks
-    - if a push makes a neurocaster busted set current hope to 0 and indicate need for mental trauma (potentially add item to sheet)
 - General styling and UI improvement for clarity and use
 - Organize localization fields to make sense
 - set up macro drag to hot bar for rollable elements